Costs of Hospital Billable Services

 Chargemaster amounts are almost never billed to a patient or received as payment by a hospital.
 The chargemaster amounts are billed to an insurance company, Medicare, or MassHealth.
 In most circumstances, the chargemaster rates are not reflective of the actual payment to the hospital.
 These payers then apply their reimbursement terms or contracted rates to the services that are billed.
 If a patient co-payment, co-insurance, or deductible is owed, these too are most often not based on chargemaster amounts but rather the payment terms determined by the insurer or government program.

-Costs vary among health care providers based on several factors including whether they are an academic medical center, a teaching hospitals, a community service provider and other factors.
+Costs vary among health care providers based on several factors including whether they are an academic medical center, teaching hospitals, community service providers and other factors.

 MelroseWakefield Healthcare provides specific cost estimates for patients.